Death of Alexis Martínez

-Alexis Martínez (died December 24, 2009) was an orca trainer at Loro Parque’s Orca Ocean in the Canary Islands, who was killed by a SeaWorld-owned orca, Keto.
+Alexis Martínez (27 February 1980 – 24 December 2009) was a Spanish animal trainer, notable as the victim of a fatal attack by an orca.
+He was killed by a SeaWorld-owned orca, Keto, held at Loro Parque's Orca Ocean in the Canary Islands.

 Background

 Loro Parque (Spanish for "parrot park") is a zoo located on the outskirts of Puerto de la Cruz in Tenerife.
-The park has the world's largest indoor penguin exhibition and the longest shark tunnel in Europe and is one of only two parks in Europe to house killer whales.
+The park has the world's largest indoor penguin exhibition and the longest shark tunnel in Europe and is one of only two parks in Europe to house orcas.

 In 2004 and 2005, before the first four orcas were brought to Loro Parque, eight animal trainers from the park were sent to SeaWorld parks in Texas and Florida for training.
 Four SeaWorld orcas were delivered by wide-body cargo plane in February 2006, and various SeaWorld staff occasionally traveled to Loro Parque.
 Regular contact was maintained at several levels, such as remote monitoring capability via Orca Ocean's video surveillance system.
-By December 2009, SeaWorld had leased four killer whales to Loro Parque.
+By December 2009, SeaWorld had leased four orcas to Loro Parque.

 Alexis Martinez, age 29, had worked at Loro Parque since 2004.
 He was killed during a Christmas show rehearsal when he was attacked by one of the orcas, Keto.
 Keto pulled Alexis under water and then rammed him in his chest.
 He died of massive internal bleeding and injuries.